EugeneCore/litebase/readme.md

 let db = require('./litebase');
 ```

-A storage folder will be created next to Litebase's index.js.
+Thats all you need.
+A storage folder will be created next to Litebase's index.js on the first saved document.

 ## Methods